 - Repetitive movements at work

-- Inactivity- sitting for long hours
+- Inactivity- sitting for long periods of time

 What mistakes are you making that may affect your spinal health at work?

 - Looking down at the cell phone, desk or a book.
 When the head leans forward, it puts extra strain on the muscles of the upper back and neck.
 This issue is often overlooked because it might not cause any issues in the short term, but if done repeatedly, it can have highly negative effects on one’s posture.

 How to get rid of the pain?